openfl/OpenFLDevelopersGuide/working-with-the-file-system/README.md

 • Content-Type with a value of multipart/form-data.

-• Content-Disposition with a name attribute set to “Filedata” and a filename attribute set to the name of the original file.
+• Content-Disposition with a name attribute set to "Filedata" and a filename attribute set to the name of the original file.
 You can specify a custom name attribute by passing a value for the uploadDataFieldName parameter in the FileReference.upload() method.

 • The binary contents of the file.
 Here is a sample HTTP POST request: